Health Monitor Troubleshooting

-- Multi-Pool: A server that exists in multiple pools will receive health checks for each pool in which it has membership.
-An exception is if the pools are on the same Service Engine and configured with the same health monitor.
-In that case the redundant monitoring is not performed.
+- Multi-Pool — A server that exists in multiple pools will receive health checks for each pool it has membership within.
+An exception is if the pools are on the same Service Engine and configured with the same health monitor, in which case the redundant monitoring is not performed.

-- Disabled: Health checks are not performed for disabled servers, servers within a pool that is not assigned to a VS, or servers attached to a disabled virtual service.
+- Disabled — Health checks are not performed for disabled servers, servers within a pool that is not assigned to a VS, or a attached to a disabled virtual service.

 - The server ports a virtual service targets will necessarily have been defined.

 - If active monitoring is desired, but no monitor ports are explicitly defined, Avi Vantage can and will infer them from the defined server ports (on a per-server basis).

 - Port Translation Disabled ‐ On the other hand, if port translation is disabled, then:

 - Avi Vantage makes no assumptions on which server ports should be actively monitored.